Jackson Way Parkette Wildflower Meadow Pilot Project

 Images courtesy of West Coast Seeds

-Benefits of this pilot project include improving pollinator habitat in the City and producing blooms to attract important pollinator species.
+We appreciate your patience as the meadow will take some time to grow and establish before it starts to bloom.
+In addition to wildflowers, the meadow also includes grasses.
+Benefits of this project include improving pollinator habitat in the City and producing blooms to attract important pollinator species.
 The wildflower meadow will grow approximately 30” high and will bloom throughout the spring, summer and fall seasons.
 In addition, it will create a more diverse and colourful landscape for residents to enjoy.

 Why Pollinators?